the16bitgamer/16BitVirtualStudiosDesigns/README.md

 # 16 Bit Virtual Studios Designs
 These are the many 3D Models and Designs which I've made in FreeCad for 16 Bit Virtual Studios.
-This Repo doesn't include the GCode of my designs as the Publically avaliable versions are avaliable on other 3D Printing Repo's.
+This Repo doesn't include the STL of my designs as the Publically avaliable versions are avaliable on other 3D Printing Repo's.

 Like Pintables: https://www.printables.com/social/235770-16-bit-virtual-studios/models